Navigate college admissions with experts who care about the whole you

 • Use a day-at-a-glance calendar.
 If you’re not sure how you’re going to get everything done today that needs to get done, sit down and plan out your day.
 Remember to build in breaks; they are important!

-• Put projects on paper.
+• Get projects out in front of you.
 As much as it feels like you can plan a project in your head, there are too many details to be held in memory at one.
-Write down the steps and estimate how much time each step will take.
+Write down the steps on paper or put them into mapping software and estimate how much time each step will take.
 Schedule your steps onto your month-at-a-glance calendar.

 Making time visual should help you to realize what needs to get done and when you will do it.
 It is, of course, critical that you make good use of the time that you’ve so carefully scheduled.
 Here are some tips that will help you use your time efficiently: